-PLEASE NOTE: Due to the current COVID-19 situation, all *in-person* book events have been CANCELLED until further notice.
-Below you’ll find information on virtual/online events that I’ll be participating in.
+Below you’ll find information on events both virtual and in-person that I’ll be participating in.
 I’m also available to do book club visits via Skype or Zoom–please get in touch if you would like to discuss this opportunity!

 I love doing book events, so if you are interested in having me speak at your literary festival/conference/class, or if you would like to bring me to your local bookstore, please do get in touch.
 PLEASE NOTE: I cannot do physical public events in spaces that are not wheelchair accessible.
 Wheelchair accessible means, at minimum, that an event has wheelchair-accessible entry (no stairs) and easy access to wheelchair-accessible washrooms.
 A wheelchair accessible stage (or no stage at all) is also appreciated if at all possible.
 Further accessibility measures (ASL, captioning, scent-free environments, etc) are always welcomed and encouraged.
 For tips on how to make your literary event accessible, check out this great resource.

 September 24, 1pm EST: KWF Masterclass: Building Earths and Bending Genres: World-Building